-Rachael has been at the forefront of the transition to a sustainable, net zero carbon economy for over 15 years, in senior commercial and governance roles in international private and public sector organizations.
-She helps partners turn climate responsibilities into positive outcomes by financing, developing and managing projects across the globe.Read more
+Rachael has been at the forefront of the net zero transition for over 15 years, in senior commercial and governance roles in the international private and public sectors.
+She helps partners turn climate responsibilities into positive outcomes by financing, developing, and managing projects across the globe.Read more

 We spoke with Climate Impact Partners’ Global Director of Project Development, Rachael Nutter, to learn why we must think about climate hand-in-hand with public health, gender equalityand biodiversity.